In my talks with business owners and their advisors throughout 2009 and early 2010, I see one common theme – Survive.

 Make sure your business stands out among the crowd of mediocre companies.
 How do you do that?
 One, make sure your books and records are immaculate.
 This is still the number one reason a business doesn’t sell or only sell for a reduced price.
 Two, show a potential buyer that there is plenty of business in the pipeline and you have the systems and procedures in place to capture that business.
 Three, do any delayed maintenance before going to market.
 You get one chance at a good first impression, don’t blow it.
 Fourth, have a third-party appraisal done of your business with pre-financing in place.
 This will allow you to move quickly on serious buyers.
 Don’t wait for them to arrange their own financing which might be inferior or from the wrong bank.

-Plan, Plan, Plan… Whether you want to sell in six months or six years, that is the key to monetizing the value you have built in your business.
+Plan, Plan, Plan… Whether you want to sell in six months or six years, that is the key to monetizing the value you have built in your business and exiting business ownership.